Truckerbug/Truckerbug/README.md

-# 👋 Hi, I’m @Truckerbug
+# 👋 Hi, I’m @Truckerbug.
-- 👀 I’m interested in coding, farming, outdoors, gaming, and more!
+👀 I’m interested in coding, farming, outdoors, gaming, and more!
 - 🌱 I’m currently learning. (everything)

 - 📫 You can reach me via email me or youtube channel (The Ultimate S)